presidentbeef/brakeman-site/source/_posts/2021-07-19-brakeman-5-dot-1-dot-0-released.markdown

 `--no-threads`/`-n` will disable use of threads (actually forked processes) for reading and parsing files.
 (Previously, this method only disabled use of threads when running checks.)

-### Checksums

-The SHA256 sums for this release are:

-    2cc7a174bc9ebb90161f218ea35905de8d749210f69a0bfda9fba71429dc5047  brakeman-5.1.0.gem
-    b8182c9fd7d6d116b2b531c5d8fe0bf9c8da14118b755ed00be8de8c4684ad10  brakeman-lib-5.1.0.gem
-    e38ff386530bc5585e2efd183ba73c08abb740c3b26072662025a3d9395b707a  brakeman-min-5.1.0.gem

-### Reporting Issues

-Thank you to everyone who reported bugs and contributed to this release!

-Please report any [issues](https://github.com/presidentbeef/brakeman/issues) with this release.
-Take a look at [this guide](https://github.com/presidentbeef/brakeman/wiki/How-to-Report-a-Brakeman-Issue) to reporting Brakeman problems.

-Follow [@brakeman](https://twitter.com/brakeman) on Twitter and hang out [on Gitter](https://gitter.im/presidentbeef/brakeman) for questions and discussion.